If your recreational budget is tight, like mine is, there are many ways to cut your camping costs without spending a lot of money.

 Ask local RV retailers about this option.

-Other frugal RVers have a rig for weekend trips, but still want to take extended trips in RVs that sleep more people or offer more comforts.
+Other frugal RVers have a rig for weekend trips but still want to take extended trips in RVs that sleep more people or offer more comfort.

 Or maybe you want to borrow and try out a smaller rig to see if it better fits your camping needs.